 Here is a free way to practice your Spanish listening comprehension.
-News is Slow Spanish is a series of podcasts slowly discussing the news and it also includes the transcript for you to follow.
+News is Slow Spanish and News in Slow Latin Spanish are a series of podcasts slowly discussing the news and it also includes the transcript for you to follow.
 This is an extremely active podcast; episodes last an average of 40 minutes and since it is based on current issues, you will get plenty of updates.

 If you are learning Spanish, you need a Spanish dictionary.
 It’s just that simple.
 The Royal Academy is the most important Spanish-language authority and it’s a blessing that we can have their dictionary available for free on our fingertips.
 This app gives you access to more than 80,000 entries.

 The reality is that sooner than later you will get stuck with a word in Spanish.
 While it is not recommended to translate full paragraphs, an automatic translation app -such as Google Translate and iTranslate– will do the job for one word or two.
 The best feature of these free translation apps is the audio button that will pronounce the word for you.

 7. Check out Spanish slang App Hispanismos